 Christian fiction is lightweight by comparison.
 The grandfather of modern Christian fiction, In His Steps by Charles M. Sheldon, is 82,233 words long.

 The Left Behind Series (original books, not including the prequel, 1995-2007) by Tim LaHaye and Jerry B. Jenkins started strongly but weakened, along with the plots, over time.
 The first volume (Left Behind) had 109,519 words.
 Over time, the word count diminished and Volume 8 (The Mark) contained only 85,341 words, and the last volume, number 16 (Kingdom Come), dwindled to 77,776 words.

 The popular book The Noticer (2009) by Andy Andrews barely breaks the novel barrier at 40,454 words without the Reader’s Guide that was added to pad the book.
-Historically, books 40,000 words or less have been considered novellas, not novels.
+Historically, fiction of 40,000 or fewer words is considered a novella, not a novel.

 Christian Romance Novels

-Romance novels are generally expected to be around 100,000 words long.
+We generally expect romance novels to be around 100,000 words long.